DanielPickens/Longest-Palindromic-Substring/README.md

 # Longest-Palindromic-Substring
-My e Go solution that's faster than 94%, takes up less memory than 100%
+My simple Go solution that's faster than 94%, takes up less memory than 100%

-5. Longest Palindromic Substring
-Medium

-14525

-849

-Add to List

-Share
 Given a string s, return the longest palindromic substring in s.